-Crimes reported to the Public Safety Department are recorded on a publicly available crime log and a campus-wide "Security Alert" may be issued if it is determined that there is a serious and continued threat to the campus community, however the information provided will not include any personally identifiable information of the survivor, reporting party, or witnesses.
+Crimes reported to the Public Safety Department are recorded on a publicly available crime log and a campus-wide "Security Alert" may be issued if it is determined that there is a serious and continued threat to the campus community.
+All publicly available recordkeeping, including Clery Act reporting and disclosures, will not include any personally identifiable information of the victim.